freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 You can list all available ``securedrop-admin`` actions using the command ``securedrop-admin --help``

-.. note:: If your team has multiple admins, each with their own Admin Workstation, you must take steps to manually synchronize any configuration changes made via ``securedrop-admin`` with each other.
-See `Managing Configuration Updates with Multiple Admins`_
+.. note:: If your team has multiple Administrators, each with their own Admin Workstation, you must take steps to manually synchronize any configuration changes made via ``securedrop-admin`` with each other.
+See `Managing Configuration Updates with Multiple Administrators`_

 Updating the server configuration
 ---------------------------------